Jthomp1993/Milestone-Project-2-IFD/README.md

 * [Google maps](https://www.google.co.uk/maps/) - This was used to get the coordinates of the music venues.
 * [Google developers](https://developers.google.com/) - This was used to implement the Google Maps API.

+## **Features**

+#### Existing features

+* Navbar - Bootstrap was used to create the navbar which is featured across every page of the website.
+It has a nabber brand logo for Tourist and features links to all pages of the website.
+The nabber remains fixed at the top of the screen enabling the user to access all other pages at any moment they desire.
+On smaller screen sizes the nabber collapses into a hamburger menu.

+* Hero images - All pages feature a hero image at the top of the page which looks visually pleasing and helps draw in the users attention.

+* Footer - The footer section is featured across every page on the website.
+This consists of links to all of Tourist’s social media pages which are represented by their icons which change colour when hovered over.
+  The footer also has a button to take the user back to the top of page to improve navigation.

+* Home page  - This page is the first place the user will find themselves after entering the website.
+It has a full width hero section at the top of the page displaying an image of Tourist, a bio section which informs the user who Tourist is, a news section where users will be able to keep up to date with the latest news and a tour dates section displaying the locations and dates of upcoming gigs and also giving the user the opportunity to buy tickets.

+* Music page - This page allows the user to browse Tourists full discography of music and view the track list of any album or single by clicking on them.
+The user also has the opportunity to buy any of the music by clicking the buy now button which will take them to Apple Music where they may make a purchase if they wish.

+* Live page - This page allows the user to view the dates and locations of all of Tourist’s upcoming gigs.
+I have implemented the Google maps API on this page which enables the user to view the location of each venue which is displayed on the map with a marker.
+  The user is also presented with the opportunity to buy tickets for any of the gigs by clicking on buy tickets.

+* Contact page - This page gives the user the opportunity to get in touch with Tourist regarding bookings, remixes or any other general enquiries.
+EmailJS has been implemented on this feature allowing the user to send a direct email to the artist.
+  Upon submitting their email the user will be presented with a modal informing them that their message has been sent and to let them know that Tourist will be in touch as soon as possible.

+* Quiz page - This page gives users the opportunity to test their knowledge of Tourist.
+The quiz contains of 5 questions which each have a multiple choice selection of three answers.
+After submitting their answers the user will then be provided with the results and a message on how they have done.
+The user then has the option of clicking the try again button which refreshes the page.

+#### Future releases

+* On the Live page I would like to add a feature where the user could enter their home address to find out the location of the nearest gig.

+* On the music page I would like to implement the Soundcloud API so the user could listen to the songs.

+* At the moment the news section just links to other news articles on the web but I would like to create my own articles in the future.

+* In the future I would also like to add a shop section where users would be able to purchase music and merchandise.